-Justin Bigos is the author of the poetry chapbook Twenty Thousand Pigeons (iO, 2014).
-His writing has appeared in publications such as New England Review, Seattle Review, Ploughshares, Indiana Review, McSweeney’s Quarterly, and Best American Short Stories 2015.
-Originally from Bridgeport, Connecticut, Justin currently lives in Flagstaff, Arizona, where he teaches creative writing at Northern Arizona University.
+Justin Bigos is author of the poetry collection Mad River (Gold Wake, 2017), as well as the chapbook Twenty Thousand Pigeons (iO, 2014).
+His writing appears in publications including New England Review, The Seattle Review, Ploughshares, Indiana Review, McSweeney’s Quarterly, The Best American Short Stories 2015, and The Rumpus.
+He lives in Flagstaff, Arizona, where he teaches writing at Northern Arizona University.

 Co-Editor & Prose Editor

-Erin Stalcup is the author of the story collection, And Yet It Moves (2016, Indiana University Press in their Break Away Books series), and the novel Every Living Species (forthcoming Gold Wake Press 2018).
+Erin Stalcup is the author of the story collection, And Yet It Moves (Indiana University Press, 2016), and the novel Every Living Species (Gold Wake Press, 2017).
 Her fiction has appeared in The Kenyon Review, Kenyon Review Online, The Sun, Hinchas de Poesía, H_NGM_N, and elsewhere, and her creative nonfiction was listed as a Notable Essay in The Best American Essays 2016.
 Erin received her MFA from Warren Wilson College’s Program for Writers, and later served as the Joan Beebe Fellow at Warren Wilson.
 After teaching in community colleges, universities, and prisons in New York City, North Carolina, and Texas, she is now faculty at her alma mater, Northern Arizona University, in her hometown of Flagstaff.

 Co-Editor & Poetry Editor